timurb/do-backup/README.md

           Several -f switches can be specified in which case several archives will be created.
+      -l, --list DIR
+          You can instead place the files specified above into a single dir, name them as *.list and pass this dir's name as a param to --list key.
       -d, --destdir DESTDIR
           a target dir to put archive into
       -e, --encrypt KEY